APARATE: Adaptive Adversarial Patch for CNN-based Monocular Depth Estimation for Autonomous Navigation: Conclusion

 \section{Conclusion}

-In this paper, we introduce a novel physical adversarial patch named APARATE, crafted with the explicit purpose of undermining MDE-based vision systems.
+Within this paper, we introduce a novel physical adversarial patch named APARATE, crafted with the explicit purpose of undermining Monocular Depth Estimation (MDE)-based vision systems.
 APARATE distinguishes itself as an adaptive adversarial patch, demonstrating the capacity to fully obscure objects or manipulate their perceived depth within a given scene, irrespective of their inherent size, shape, or placement.
-Our empirical investigations provide compelling evidence for the effectiveness and resilience of our patch across diverse target objects.
-The achieved mean depth estimation error exceeding $50\%$, with over $99\%$ of the target region undergoing alteration.
-Furthermore, our patch exhibits durability against defense techniques grounded in input transformations.
-The repercussions of the proposed attack could lead to substantial harm, encompassing loss, destruction, and endangerment to both life and property.
-Our findings serve as a clarion call to the research community, stimulating the exploration of more robust and adaptive defense mechanisms.